SymBoltz.jl: A symbolic-numeric, approximation-free, and differentiable linear Einstein-Boltzmann solver: Code architecture and main features

-Jacobians are \emph{crucial} for solving stiff ODEs accurately and efficiently with implicit solvers (see \cref{sec:approx-free})!
-Manually coding them is an extremely tiresome and error-prone undertaking that must be repeated for model modifications.
-Evaluating them numerically with finite differences is approximate and expensive.
-Automation of this procedure is a powerful feature that again enables the modeler to focus solely on the main equations.
+Jacobians are crucial for solving stiff ODEs with implicit solvers.
+Manually coding them is tiresome, error-prone, and must be repeated for new models.
+Numerical evaluation with finite differences is approximate and slow.
+Automatic differentiation can compute $\boldsymbol{J}$ from $\boldsymbol{f}$, but makes it harder to exploit the sparsity of $\boldsymbol{J}$.
+Analytical Jacobians are as fast and stable as possible, and SymBoltz generates them automatically for the solver without distracting the modeler from focusing on the physical equations.

-Another benefit is that analytical knowledge of the Jacobian lets one find its exact sparsity pattern.
-Numerical approaches to this are less robust and can mistake local zeros for global zeros.
-This permits constant factorization of sparse Jacobians, which improves performance of implicit solvers (see \cref{sec:approx-free}).
-Full support for sparse Jacobians is still ongoing work, however.

-SymBoltz can fall back from symbolic to automatic differentiation for the Jacobian.
-Finite differences can also be used.